Academic Excellence

 Differentiation

-Classroom Instruction is differentiated to meet the needs of all students in the classroom.
+Classroom Instruction is differentiated to meet the needs of all students in the classroom/ Adjustments.

 Tier Two: Targeted Small Group